Efficient Urdu Caption Generation using Attention based LSTM: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We have prepared a dataset for Urdu language caption generation consisting of 700 images.
 Using this dataset we have proposed a deep learning algorithm that produces admirable results for similar unseen images.
 We show that our algorithm performs better than the previous year's group (that worked on the same problem) by almost a double margin.
-We have also worked on the grammar correction part, but the work is still under progress.
-We have been able to predict the wrong and correct captions from the predicted captions.
-We are currently working on devising a technique through which we can back-propagate the loss back from the grammar testing model to the GRU.
+We have also provided a discussion on grammar correction of the proposed captions.
+Future work include devising a technique through which we can back-propagate the loss back from the grammar testing model to the GRU.